-On February 4, 2019, Brooklyn Community Board 3 held a public hearing on this application (C 180292 ZMK) and on that date, by a vote of 30 in favor, none opposed, and one abstention, adopted a resolution recommending approval of the application with the following conditions:
+On February 4, 2019, Brooklyn Community Board 3 held a public hearing on this application (N 180293 ZRK) and on that date, by a vote of 30 in favor, none opposed, and one abstention, adopted a resolution recommending approval of the application with conditions.
+A summary of the Community Board's recommendations appear in the report for the related zoning map amendment (C 180292 ZMK).